Espresso-Consulting/bigsave-analytiq/TASK.md

 ## Pending Tasks / To Do

 - **Refinements & Enhancements**
+    - [x] 2024-06-10: Enable AI Data Assistant to answer questions about suppliers (by name or ID) and products, not just sales data.
+Adjust context and retrieval logic as needed.
     - [ ] `YYYY-MM-DD`: Further refine AI Data Assistant UI (e.g., auto-scroll to latest message, better loading/error states for AI response).
     - [ ] `YYYY-MM-DD`: Enhance context provided to the AI (e.g., include more details from the `display_df` or even full DataFrame if token limits allow, or use vector search for larger contexts).
     - [ ] `YYYY-MM-DD`: Improve error handling for BigQuery queries and AI API calls (show user-friendly messages).